Ordinary Time: June 27th

 His writings show such depth and clarity that the Greeks called him the "seal of the fathers."
 He died in 444 A.D., after having been bishop for thirty-two years.
 In Rome, the basilica of St. Mary Major stands as a most venerable monument to the honor paid Mary at the Council of Ephesus.
 On the arch leading into the sanctuary important incidents in the lives of Jesus and Mary are depicted in mosaic.

-- Read Pope Pius XII encyclical, Orientalis Ecclesiae (On St. Cyril, Patriarch Of Alexandria).
+- Read Pope Pius XII's encyclical, Orientalis Ecclesiae (On St. Cyril, Patriarch Of Alexandria).

-- Read some excerpts from the writings of St. Cyril at the Crossroads Initiative.
+- Read some excerpts from the writings of St. Cyril at the Church Fathers section at Catholic Culture.

 Our Lady of Perpetual Help